Small Business Tax Loopholes: Minimize Your Tax Burden

 To write off travel-related business expenses, you must confirm that the trip is eligible for business tax deductions.
 You need to save all the receipts from the trip, and the costs should be ordinary and necessary.
 You need to itemize each expense and fill the write-off correctly.

-The IRS is more lenient for travel within the country, but be careful not to include personal expenses in the write-offs.
+The IRS is more lenient regarding travel within the country, but personal expenses should not be included in the write-offs.

 5. Family Employment Strategies